-BIO 190 Responsible Conduct of Research
+MOL190C Responsible Conduct of Research

 This course will provide formal training in the ethical and responsible conduct of research in the disciplines represented in the ILSGP graduate programs.
 Such training is required for researchers funded by training grants and federal fellowship awards, but is also vital for trainees embarking on their careers in scientific research.
 The class will be taught by a team of faculty with experience in research training and mentorship, using a discussion and case-study based approach.
-The topics covered will include professional development of trainees, research misconduct, conflicts of interest, collaborations, mentor/mentee responsibilities, authorship and publication, peer-review, data management, animal, and human subject research, as well as contemporary ethical issues such as racism and inequity in science.
+The topics covered will include professional development of trainees, research misconduct, conflicts of interest, collaborations, mentor/mentee responsibilities, authorship and publication, peer-review, data management, animal, and human subject research.

-BIO 290 Introduction to Biostatistics & Computational Analysis
+MOL 290C Introduction to Biostatistics & Computational Analysis